-Streaming gives you access to an infinite playlist and some of the most popular sites to stream music from are Pandora*, Spotify*, and Rdio*.
+Streaming gives you access to an infinite playlist and some of the most popular sites to stream music from are Pandora*, and Spotify*.
 Being able to listen to whatever you want is great, but if you don’t have an Internet connection, it’s a no go.

 For your Kindle*, you can use the Pandora app if you’re on a Wi-Fi network.
 That way you can listen to music while you’re reading an ebook without worrying about the relatively small storage capacity of the Amazon Kindle devices.

 If you have a smartphone with Android*, it is mostly the same except there is no iTunes.
-Instead, you can also use apps like Double Twist* or PowerAmp* in addition to Pandora, Spotify, or Rdio.
+Instead, you can also use apps like JetAudio* or PowerAmp* in addition to Pandora, and Spotify.
 It is just as easy, and you can still grab I Heart Radio if that's your preference.

-If you want to listen to music there really are a lot of great options, whether you're on a smartphone, tablet, or the newest Ultrabook 2 in 1 device.
+If you want to listen to music, there really are a lot of great options, whether you're on a smartphone, tablet, or the newest 2 in 1 device.
 Happy Listening!